sci-42ver/SDF_exercise_solution/README.md

+@bksunday At least for now, there is one better alternative https://launchpad.net/ubuntu/+source/kwallet-pam which is recommended in https://wiki.archlinux.org/title/KDE_Wallet#Unlock_KDE_Wallet_automatically_on_login (also see Tip for additional Infos of this answer).
+With `sddm`, it is even more simpler by just installing this pam https://wiki.archlinux.org/title/PAM#See_also.
+Notice "The chosen KWallet password must be the *same* as the current user password." otherwise pam can't do something like autologin. `auto_start` arg: https://wiki.gnome.org/Projects(2f)GnomeKeyring(2f)Pam.html.

+"Can someone explain the downvote?": I didn't downvote for you.
+Maybe others do that due to https://wiki.archlinux.org/title/KDE_Wallet#Unlock_KDE_Wallet_automatically_on_login "Tip".
 # skipped exercise
 ## You can do if you are interested without extra background knowledge assumption
 ### needs big changes to the overall program structure